 That being said, the tour itself was cool, the staff knew their facts, and if dolphins are your thing, you’ll want to spend the money to go out and see them.
 Or if dolphins aren’t your thing, you can also sail, kayak, or take tours of the bay.
 Whatever you do, you have to get out into the bay.
 It’s where all the action is, even if the water is cold!

 There’s not much else to say about the Bay of Islands.
 It’s one of those places you come to for a few days to relax.
 I couldn’t stay here for more than four or five days, though a lot of backpackers seem to spend weeks here.
 I think that has a lot to do with the available jobs here and the fact that the beer is pretty cheap.
 What little nightlife the town has revolves around two backpacker bars and one local bar.
 A lot of the locals come down to the backpacker bars because, as one said to me last night, “There’s no one anywhere else and the beer is cheaper.”
-And while backpacker bars can be an interesting and fun time, I would hate to know that they were my only option at night.
-After two nights, I’m already sick of them.
+(While backpacker bars can be an interesting and fun time, I would hate to know that they were my only option at night.)

 The restaurants in town are pretty good, though.
 For the best food in paihia, I recommend four places.
 For good sandwiches (get the breakfast panini!), head to the Beach House.
 Everything is about 8 NZD, well portioned, and delicious.
 Plus, they have free Wi-Fi.
 Did I mention you should try the breakfast sandwich?
 For some of the best seafood in the area, go to Only Seafood.
 It’s located across the beach and is not a budget option.
 A meal here will set you back at least 50 NZD.
 However, it was worth every penny to go over my budget.
 The salmon and lightly seared tuna were mouth watering.
 Just thinking about it makes me want to go back there.
 Additionally.
 Jimmy Jacks has the best ribs and Charlotte’s Kitchen is an all around solid place for a casual meal.
 It has a fabulous view of the wharf.